sueszli/fast-snek/README.md

 - ✓ max performance: fastest possible interop because we're calling the external c functions from the cpython interpreter, written in c.
 - 𝙓 very complex api: data isn't marshalled automatically, gil isn't freed automatically.
-- 𝙓 not portable: constrained to c. we must link cpython during the build step to extend it. → but fortunately there are nice build tools to simplify this [^setuptools].
+- 𝙓 not portable: we must link cpython during the build step to extend it. → but fortunately there are nice build tools to simplify this [^setuptools].

 links: